habitat-sh/habitat/components/builder-web/README.md

 It is important that the homepage is set to `http://<hostname>:<port>` and the Authorization callback URL is set to `http://<hostname>:<port>/#/sign-in`.

 Set the `github_client_id` to the client ID assigned to the oauth application.
-If you are running the API services, add `cvonfig.toml` files for the `builder-sessionsrv` and `builder-api` services:
+If you are running the API services, add `config.toml` files for the `builder-sessionsrv` and `builder-api` services:

 ```
 mkdir -p /hab/svc/hab-builder-api